 How does a 4G Signal Booster work?

-A signal booster or repeater takes a low 4G signal from the outdoors before amplifying it and redistributing it around a given number of indoor serving antennas to increase the 4G coverage and performance inside the building.
+A signal booster takes a low 4G signal from the outdoors before amplifying it and redistributing it around a given number of indoor serving antennas to increase the 4G coverage and performance of mobile phones inside the building.
 But the exact implementation will vary greatly based on the location of nearby mobile sites, the number of mobile carrier services required, and the cable pathways within the building.

 The Donor Antenna in most circumstances is located on the roof or building facade, ideally with clear line of sight to the closest macro tower for the relevant mobile carrier, for example, a Telstra macro site.
 Optimising the direction of the rooftop antenna more often than not requires specialised RF equipment to determine an optimum bearing.
 Typically a donor antenna will be a directional antenna used to improve the strength of the donor signal as much as possible.
 It also helps with proper tuning eliminating noise from other sites to improve the quality of the signal received.

 The 4G Signal Booster will be located indoors protected from the elements where it requires AC electrical power.
 Several boosters may be grouped together to cover larger buildings or cater for the addition of other operators.
 The booster will amplify the signal as much as possible, however, is dependant on the isolation achieved between the donor and serving antenna.